Nisser111/team-management-app/README.md

 # Team Management App

 This project is a full-stack application for managing teams, built using Angular for the frontend and Spring Boot for the backend.
+It is designed with a microservices architecture, allowing for scalable and efficient management of teams and employees.
+The application supports CRUD operations and utilizes RabbitMQ for communication between microservices.

-It provides functionalities to manage teams and employees, supporting CRUD operations.
-This project was created as a recruitment project for internships.
-I'll be glad for any tips and help me improve my project.
+This project was created as a recruitment project for internships, and is still in development.
+I welcome any tips and feedback to help improve it.

 ## Tech Stack